We are entering into the sixth section in our outline – last Passover to the crucifixion.

 This unpopular tax (poll tax) was a token of the Jews' subject status under Rome.
 If Jesus said yes, He would alienate His followers who hated the Roman authority.
 If He said no, they would accuse Him of insurrection.

 Jesus simply answers that the tax belongs to Caesar (his face was on the coinage) and giving it to him was no offense to God because it belonged to him.
 But the Lord clarified that what belonged to God must also be rendered unto Him as well.
-Jesus implies here that what belongs to God, however, should not be given to Caesar, and vise versa which sets the limits of where human government leaves off and divine authority continues.
+Jesus implies here that what belongs to God, however, should not be given to Caesar, and vice versa which sets the limits of where human government leaves off and divine authority continues.

-2. Sadducees' concerning resurrection
+2. Sadducees concerning resurrection

 The previous question was political in nature, the next is theological.
 Sadducees did not believe in resurrection or angels.
 They rejected miracles and did not accept the books of prophets as authoritative.
 They only held to the Pentateuch for their authority (Genesis, Exodus, Leviticus, Numbers, Deuteronomy).
 They present Jesus with a foolish story about 7 brothers each marrying the same woman and ask Jesus which man's wife will she be in heaven.
 The question was meant to mock the idea of the resurrection.